nanoporetech/pod5-file-format/docs/docs/tools.rst

 =====

-The `pod5_format_tools` package provides the following tools for inspecting and manipulating POD5 files as well as converting between `.pod5` and `.fast5` file formats.
+The ``pod5`` package provides the following tools for inspecting and manipulating POD5 files as well as converting between `.pod5` and `.fast5` file formats.

-See the :ref:`pod5-format-tools installation instructions <docs/install:Install pod5-format-tools>`
-for installation instructions.
-Remember that if the packages are installed in a Python virtual environment one must activate the virtual environment before the tool entry-points will be available.

 .. contents:: Entry-Points
     :local:
     :depth: 1

 Pod5-inspect